quintoorschot/CICD-FlakyDoctor/README.md

 }
 ```

-Besides from a new branch, FlakyDoctor CI/CD also produces an artifact containing the logs of the entire FlakyDoctor process.
+Additionaly to the PR, FlakyDoctor CI/CD also produces an artifact containing the logs of the entire FlakyDoctor process.

 ### 📚 Reference